ocaml/ocaml.org/data/tutorials/language/3ds_03_set.md

 from `empty` has a size of zero.
 In other words, we want a function which receives a set as a parameter and returns an integer as a result.
-Again, skimming through the list of functions in the module, we see there is a function which matches this signature: `cardinal : t -> int`.
-If you're not familiar with the word "cardinal," you can look it up on Wikipedia and notice that it basically refers to the size of sets, so this reinforces the idea that this is exactly the function we want.
+Again, skimming through the list of functions in the module, we see there is a function that matches this signature: `cardinal : t -> int`.
+If you're not familiar with the word ["cardinal," you can look it up on Wikipedia](https://en.wikipedia.org/wiki/Cardinal_number) and notice that it basically refers to the size of sets, so this reinforces the idea that this is exactly the function we want.